Auto-Owners Insurance review 2023

 If you rent your home or own a condo, Auto-Owners has insurance solutions for you.
 Additionally, the carrier can help facilitate the purchase of a National Flood Insurance Program (NFIP) flood insurance policy, which provides coverage for damages caused by flooding.
 Auto-Owners also has rental home, mobile home and farm insurance options.
 All the coverage is sold by independent agents, just like the auto insurance, which means you’ll have a local point of contact for insurance guidance.

 Auto-Owners life insurance

-Auto-Owners life insurance could potentially be a good fit for policyholders who need coverage and already have their home and/or auto insured with the company.
-Auto-Owners offers a life multi-policy discount for both home and auto, which could net you some additional savings.
-While quotes from different life insurance companies don’t vary as much as auto or home insurance for similar policy types, shopping around could still help you find additional policy types or perks best fit your financial planning needs.
+Auto-Owners life insurance could be a good fit for policyholders who need coverage and already have their home or auto insured with the company.
+Auto-Owners offers a life multi-policy discount, which could earn you some additional savings on your auto or home policy if you also have an Auto-Owners’ life insurance policy.
+While quotes from different life insurance companies don’t vary as much as auto or home insurance for similar policy types, shopping around and comparing life insurance quotes could still help you find additional policy types or perks best fit your financial planning needs.